Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Conclusion

 In this work, we have demonstrated the integration and characterization of a suite of neutron spin control and analysis devices—including a supermirror polarizer, Mezei spin flipper, and an in situ polarized $^{3}$He analyzer on a dedicated monochromatic neutron beamline.
 The combined system enabled control and measurement of neutron polarization, and provided a robust platform for evaluating device performance and identifying systematic effects.

 The extended monochromatic beamline serves as a useful resource for the development and validation of neutron polarimetry technologies.
 Its flexibility and diagnostic capabilities enable systematic evaluation of device performance under realistic beam conditions.
-Lessons learned from these studies can be used to inform the design and deployment of polarimetry hardware in high-precision experiments, including neutron electric dipole moment searches~\cite{Ahmed2019}, polarized neutron beta decay~\cite{Baessler2025} and polarized neutron scattering~\cite{Wang2018}, supporting the broader goals of fundamental neutron physics and materials research.
+In fact, the extended beamline has already been used for the characterization of the adiabatic fast passage (AFP) spin flipper for the Nab experiment~\cite{Godri2025}.
+Lessons learned from these studies can be used to inform the design and deployment of polarimetry hardware in high-precision experiments, including neutron electric dipole moment searches, polarized neutron beta decay and polarized neutron scattering, supporting the broader goals of fundamental neutron physics and materials research.

 \acknowledgments